Azure/Build-Modern-AI-Apps-Hackathon/01-challenge01.md

 Your team must:

-1. Deploy the Azure services needed to support the chat interface
-2. Clone the repo with the Blazor web application and starter artifacts
+1. Clone the Starter repo with the Blazor web application and starter artifacts
+2. Deploy the Azure services needed to support the chat interface
 3. Set up your development environment

 ### Hints

+- CosmicWorks has provided you a script to deploy the foundation of your Azure environment.
+See the instructions in the README.md of the repo.
 - You will need to deploy the following Azure services within a new Resource Group:
   - Azure Cosmos DB
   - Azure OpenAI